radicle-dev/heartwood/radicle-cli/examples/rad-sync.md

 ```

 If we try to sync again after the nodes have synced, we will already
-be up to date and so we will see the same message.
+be up to date.

 ```
 $ rad sync --announce
-✓ Synced with 2 node(s)
+✓ Nothing to announce, already in sync with network (see `rad sync status`)
 ```

 We can also use the `--fetch` option to only fetch objects: